jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/twist_motor_supercoiling/README.md

 STEP_3_run_sim.sh
 You will have to edit the file to specify the name of the LAMMPS binary you are using (for example, "lmp_ubuntu"), and the number of processors

+Note that the simulation was run without using a thermostat, so there is no random thermal motion in this simulation.
+(This can easily be switched on by editing the "run.in" file.)